MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/new-admin-experience.md

 ### Assign licenses

 Before you can assign roles, you’ll need to assign licenses.
-If you don’t have licenses assigned, you’ll be directed to the **Licenses** page.
-You can also get to this page later by selecting the **Manage licenses** button on the Viva admin page, then selecting **Microsoft Viva**.
+If you don’t have licenses assigned, go to the **Licenses** page by selecting the **Manage licenses** button on the Viva admin page, then selecting **Microsoft Viva**.

 Make sure the right individuals or groups are assigned a Viva license.
 Select a group or user on this page to make changes.